Are You An Abused Man? Three Questions

 Many men recognize that their wife’s/girlfriend’s behavior is cruel, erratic, crazy, demanding, controlling, pathologically possessive, manipulative, passive-aggressive, cold and hostile.
 They can articulate that their female intimate partners call them names, withhold sex and affection to punish and/or use it as a transaction, lie, cheat, steal, make disparaging remarks about them to others–including their own children, make threats and throw objects, slap, kick, scratch, punch, pull hair, etc., but still won’t acknowledge that their wife’s or girlfriend’s behavior is abuse.

-If you’re a man who is having trouble coming to grips with the fact that your wife’s/girlfriend’s behavior is indeed abusive, I’d like you to consider the following 3 questions:
+If you’re a man who is having trouble coming to grips with the fact that your wife’s or girlfriend’s behavior is indeed abusive, consider the following questions:

 - How does her behavior make you feel?